-4.3.4 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: A) Minimum Landscaped Open Space 1) 30% of the lot area shall be landscaped open space • 2) The entire yard areas shall be landscaped open space other than for a driveway, parking area, an encroachment, or accessory building permitted by this by-law • • • • VARIANCES: Permitted: Yes
+4.3.4 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix:

+A) Minimum Landscaped Open Space

+1) 30% of the lot area shall be landscaped open space •

+2) The entire yard areas shall be landscaped open space other than for a driveway, parking area, an encroachment, or accessory build- ing permitted by this by-law • • • •

+VARIANCES: · · · ·

+Permitted: Yes

+Criteria:

+1. See Section 5.5.4

-B) Outdoor Play Area (1) An outdoor children's play area having a minimum size of 100 square metres shall be provided in conjunction with development containing more than 20 residential dwelling units •
+B) Outdoor Play Area

+(1) An outdoor children's play area having a minimum size of 100 square metres shall be provided in conjunction with development containing more than 20 residential dwelling units •

+VARIANCES:

+Permitted: Yes

+Criteria:

+1. See Section 5.5.4

+4.3.4 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix:

+C) Streetscape Standards

-CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) • (1) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) • (1) • (1) • (1) • (1) • (1) • (1) •
+(1) That portion of the yard adjacent to Main Street or on a corner lot along Main Street shall incorporate a landscape treatment at the edge of the property abutting the street in accordance with the Part 6.0 (Design Guide- lines) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing)

+(2) To reinstate the tree canopy, provision of street trees within the front yard shall be pro- vided in accordance with the Part 6.0 (Design Guidelines) • (1) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing)

+VARIANCES: • ·

+Permitted: N/A

+Criteria:

+1. See Section 5.5.4. b

+D) Signage

-D) Signage (1) The size, location and placement, styles, design, associated lighting for any permitted signage shall be in accordance with Part 6.0 (Design Guidelines) and City's Sign By-law • • • •
+(1) The size, location and placement, styles, design, associated lighting for any permitted signage shall be in accordance with Part 6.0 (Design Guidelines) and City's Sign By-law • • • • •

+VARIANCES: ·

+Permitted: N/A

+Criteria:

+1. See Section 5.5.4. b